Spice-E : Structural Priors in 3D Diffusion using Cross-Entity Attention: Method

 We begin by describing the self-attention layers that compose the network blocks within a transformer-based diffusion model.
 At each timestep $t$, the noised latent code $\mathbf{z}_t$ is passed as input to the denoising network.
 For each self-attention layer $l$, the intermediate features of the network, denoted by $\phi_l(\mathbf{z}_t)$, are first projected to Keys ($K$), Queries ($Q$), and Values ($V$) using learned linear layers $f_Q, f_K, f_V$.
 Explicitly stated, $K=f_K(\phi_l(\mathbf{z}_t))$, $Q=f_Q(\phi_l(\mathbf{z}_t))$ and $V=f_V(\phi_l(\mathbf{z}_t))$.

 The similarity between the Keys and Queries is initially computed, and then multiplied by the Values.
 Specifically, the pairwise dot product $Q\cdot K^T$ measures how relevant each key is to the corresponding query.
-This is then scaled by the square root of the key dimension $d$ and normalised through a softmax function to obtain a unit vector.
-The Values are then aggregated to produce the attention function:
+This is then scaled by the square root of the key dimension $d$, normalised through a softmax function to obtain a unit vector and finally aggregated to produce the attention function:

 which is a weighted sum of $V$, with higher weights for values whose corresponding keys have a larger dot product with the query.